rsmusllp/king-phisher-plugins/client/request_redirect/README.md

   the specified CIDR range, it will be redirected to the specified target.

 ### Rule Symbols
-The following symbols are available for use in rules for matching requests.
+The following symbols are available for use in configuration entries to match incoming requests.

 | Symbol       | Type   | Description                                             |
 | ------------ | ------ | ------------------------------------------------------- |